-Each council should work actively with local community groups and elected councillors to improve the management and monitoring of each Conservation Area.
+The Council should work actively with local community groups and elected councillors to improve the management and monitoring of Conservation Area.

-16 Enforcement Strategy
+15 Enforcement Strategy

-- 16.1 Monitoring and enforcement are important to the success of any management plan.
-Ensuring that permitted works have been executed as approved and that any unauthorised works are investigated and dealt with appropriately is important in maintaining the character and special significance of conservation areas.
-Part of this work is pro-active monitoring of the area to identify any breaches and to gather baseline evidence which can be used as evidence in any action. - 16.2 Changes in the appearance and condition of the conservation areas should be monitored regularly by the Council to ensure that enforcement action can be taken promptly to deal with problems as they arise.
+- 15.1 Monitoring and enforcement are important to the success of any management plan.
+Ensuring that permitted works have been executed as approved and that any unauthorised works are investigated and dealt with appropriately is important in maintaining the character and the special significance of conservation areas.
+Part of this work is pro-active monitoring of the area to identify any breaches and also to gather baseline evidence which can be used as evidence in any action. - 15.2 Changes in the appearance and condition of the Conservation Area should be monitored regularly by the Council to ensure that enforcement action can be taken promptly to deal with problems as they arise.
 A dated photographic record of the area should be regularly updated to ensure that there is the requisite level of evidence available to the Council.
-Street elevations would

-- need to be photographed at least once every four years to ensure that enforcement action can be taken forward. - 16.3 Where works have been done without the relevant permission(s), the Council will investigate if these breaches harm the amenity and significance of the local environment.
+Street elevations would need to be photographed at least once every four years to ensure that enforcement action can be taken forward. - 15.3 Where works have been done without the relevant permission(s), the Council will investigate if these breaches harm the amenity and significance of the local environment.
 If harm is found to have been caused, action will be taken.
 Where appropriate, the Council will pursue the use of additional enforcement powers to tackle issues within the Conservation Area, including Section 215 Notices, Urgent Works Notices, Planning and Listed Building Enforcement Notices and Building Preservation Notices.

-Enforcement and Monitoring
+Enforcement

-Each council will take steps to deal with the unauthorised development where it causes harm to the character and appearance of each conservation area.
-A record of the conservation areas should be regularly maintained to ensure that enforcement action can be successfully taken forward.
+Council will take steps to deal with the unauthorised development where it causes harm to the character and appearance of the Conservation Area.
+A record of the Conservation Area should be regularly maintained to ensure that enforcement action can be successfully taken forward.

-17 Article 4 Directions
+16 Article 4 Direction

-- 17.1 Minor development, such as domestic alterations and extensions, can normally be carried out without planning permission under the provisions of the General Permitted Development Order (GDPO). - 17.2 Article 4 of the GPDO gives local planning authorities the power to restrict these 'permitted development rights', including where they have the potential to undermine protection for the historic environment.
-Using the provisions of Article 4 of the GPDO brings certain types of development under the control of a local planning authority, which allows them to be considered on a case-by-case basis through planning applications. - 17.3 Designation of a conservation area restricts certain permitted development rights but many works, such as replacing front doors and windows, remains outside the control of the local planning authority. - 17.4 To help protect the character and appearance of the conservation areas, both are consulting on proposals to potentially introduce focussed Article 4 Directions for non-listed properties in the areas.
-This would mean most external works to properties within the conservation areas will require planning permission including: - Removal, alteration or installation of windows and doors; - Extensions or additions including porches;
+- 16.1 Minor works, such as domestic alterations and extensions, can normally be carried out without the need for planning permission as 'permitted development' under the provisions of the General Permitted Development Order (GDPO). - 16.2 Designation of a conservation area restricts certain permitted development rights but many works, such as replacing front doors and windows, remains outside the control of the local planning authority. - 16.3 Article 4 of the GPDO gives local planning authorities the power to restrict permitted development rights, including where they have the potential to undermine protection for the historic environment.
+Using these provisions brings certain works under the control of a local planning authority allowing them to be considered on a case-by-case basis through planning applications. - 16.4 To help protect the character and appearance of the Conservation Area, the Council proposes to introduce comprehensive Article 4 Direction for all properties within the area.
+This will mean most external works to properties within the Conservation Area will require planning permission including: